BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 - **Research**: Gain early feedback on your research from experts. presentation skills, and seek potential collaborators.
 - **Education**: Learn about the latest trends in Software such as the impact of generative Artificial Intelligence and augmented computing and visualization.
 - **Promotion of Young Researchers**: Contribute to nurturing the next generation of world-class Young Researchers in the early stages of their careers.
-We also aim to connect local Japanese researchers with rising scientists from the global community.

 ---